Liquid-crystal display: 1980s

 In 1983, researchers at Brown, Boveri & Cie (BBC) Research Center, Switzerland, invented the super-twisted nematic (STN) structure for passive matrix-addressed LCDs.
 H. Amstutz et al. were listed as inventors in the corresponding patent applications filed in Switzerland on July 7, 1983, and October 28, 1983.
-Patents were granted in Switzerland CH 665491, Europe EP 0131216, and many more countries.
+Patents were granted in Switzerland, Europe, the United States and many more countries.
 In 1980, Brown Boveri started a 50/50 joint venture with the Dutch Philips company, called Videlec.
 Philips had the required know-how to design and build integrated circuits for the control of large LCD panels.
 In addition, Philips had better access to markets for electronic components and intended to use LCDs in new product generations of hi-fi, video equipment and telephones.
 In 1984, Philips researchers Theodorus Welzen and Adrianus de Vaan invented a video speed-drive scheme that solved the slow response time of STN-LCDs, enabling high-resolution, high-quality, and smooth-moving video images on STN-LCDs.
 In 1985, Philips inventors Theodorus Welzen and Adrianus de Vaan solved the problem of driving high-resolution STN-LCDs using low-voltage (CMOS-based) drive electronics, allowing the application of high-quality (high resolution and video speed) LCD panels in battery-operated portable products like notebook computers and mobile phones.
 In 1985, Philips acquired 100% of the Videlec AG company based in Switzerland.
 Afterwards, Philips moved the Videlec production lines to the Netherlands.
 Years later, Philips successfully produced and marketed complete modules (consisting of the LCD screen, microphone, speakers etc.) in high-volume production for the booming mobile phone industry.

 The first color LCD televisions were developed as handheld televisions in Japan.
 In 1980, Hattori Seiko's R&D group began development on color LCD pocket televisions.
 In 1982, Seiko Epson released the first LCD television, the Epson TV Watch, a wristwatch equipped with a small active-matrix LCD television.
 Sharp Corporation introduced dot matrix TN-LCD in 1983.
 In 1984, Epson released the ET-10, the first full-color, pocket LCD television.
 The same year, Citizen Watch, introduced the Citizen Pocket TV, a 2.7-inch color LCD TV, with the first commercial TFT LCD.
 In 1988, Sharp demonstrated a 14-inch, active-matrix, full-color, full-motion TFT-LCD.
 This led to Japan launching an LCD industry, which developed large-size LCDs, including TFT computer monitors and LCD televisions.
 Epson developed the 3LCD projection technology in the 1980s, and licensed it for use in projectors in 1988.
 Epson's VPJ-700, released in January 1989, was the world's first compact, full-color LCD projector.